Informational Interviews for Life Science Professionals

 You’ll also want to prepare questions to ask.
 Ten questions and their responses could easily fill up the entire 20-30 minutes, but prepare closer to 20 in case your interviewee is particularly concise.
 Many people love talking about themselves.
 Your interviewee may extend the interview or even ask you out for coffee or a meal.

-What questions should you ask?
+What questions should you ask in informational interviews?
 Questions you want to know the answers to.
 You may want to focus on a particular aspect – the ins and outs of a particular job role, or what it’s like to work for a specific company/organization, or even more about the field or discipline in which the job resides.
 You’ll find lists of questions throughout the Internet, including here.

 Questions you should always ask: